 Firstly, your doctor should help you determine which ear has the loose crystals (whether the left or right) and what canal is housing them.
 Doctors use the Dix-Hallpike test to check if you have BPPV.
 Basically, the doctor finds the position, specific head angle, or movement that triggers the vertigo attack.

 Next, you can try the Epley maneuver.
 It is a type of exercise that helps move your loose ear crystals back into place.
 Your doctor or a vestibular physical therapist can facilitate this, or you can also do this by yourself at home.
-A study showed that the Epley maneuver has a 93% success rate in treating positional vertigo.
+A study showed that the Epley maneuver has a 93% success rate in treating positional vertigo crystals.
 The exercise should stop once you are symptom-free.

 In some cases, the Epley maneuver does not help.
 Below are the possible reasons they may not always work: